+In Panama, there are over 1,900 refugees, asylum seekers and others of concern to the U.N.
+High Commissioner for Refugees (UNHCR), mostly Colombians in the Darien region.18

-Over, 1,900 refugees are registered in Panama, mostly Colombians in the Darien region, who receive some support from the U.N.
-High Commissioner for Refugees (UNHCR).
-In 2003, UNHCR had expressed concern about the deportation of more than 100 Colombians, including many children.12
+According to the State Department's human rights report for 2005, the U.N.
+High Commissioner for Refugees (UNHCR) maintained that there were 553 displaced Colombians under temporary protected status in Panama.
+In 2003, UNHCR had expressed concern about the deportation of more than 100 Colombians, including many children.19 Relations between UNHCR and the Panamanian government have improved since 2004, when UNHCR established a permanent presence in Panama